s1n7ax/notes/AI/Learning Tensorflow/008 Computer Vision with CNN - Transfer Learning/01 using efficientnet model for training food 101.md

-# Using Efficientnet Model for Food 101
+# Using EfficientNet Model for Food 101

 ## Summary

-- What is transfer learining
+- What is transfer learning
 - What is feature extraction
-- How to use efficientnet model to train on food 101 dataset
+- How to use `efficientnet` model to train on food 101 dataset

 ## Content

-### What is transfer learining
+### What is transfer learning

 ### What is feature extraction

-### How to use efficientnet model to train on food 101 dataset
+### How to use `efficientnet` model to train on food 101 dataset

 ```python
 import tensorflow as tf